Building Construction Program Managers

 |Exam Number||Exam Title||Open to Employees of||Salary||Salary Grade||Non−Refundable Processing Fee (Waivers available)|

-Promotion examination open to all qualified employees of New York State Office of General Services.
+Interdepartmental promotion examination open to all qualified employees of New York State.

-On or before November 4, 2023, you must be a qualified employee of the New York State Office of General Services and have had three months of permanent competitive, non-competitive, or 55-b/55-c service as a:
+On or before *February 19, 2022, you must be a qualified employee of New York State and have had three months of competitive or 55-b/55-c service as:

 Only the title or titles listed are qualifying.

-Eligibles who meet the ?B'?; qualifications, and who are subsequently appointed to an ?A? title, may request to have their name added to the ?A? list, once they have completed the time in title year(s) of service in the ?A? title.
-The request should be submitted in writing to the NYS Department of Civil Service, Albany, New York 12239; Attention: S2-BLM.
+Eligibles who meet the ?B? qualifications, and who are subsequently appointed to an ?A? title, may request to have their name added to the ?A? list, once they have completed the one year(s) of service in the ?A? title.
+The request should be submitted in writing to the NYS Department of Civil Service, Albany, New York 12239; Attention: S-2LAK.